 Note that these all require root/Administrator permissions as they modify system files/properties.
 The command structure is:

 For example, if you have a custom hostname set up in your server and don't want it to be reset to hwsrv-XXXX on reboot, run

 Or if you've changed the password or SSH keys in Cloud Control and don't want to reboot the server to set them, use

 It is not recommended to disable the network routinely, but if you do and lose connection to the server, you can log in through Actions -> Get VNC in the Cloud Portal and re-enable it with

 hwagent routine network --enable hwagent routine network --run

-We hope you enjoy this glimpse into the automation running behind the scenes to make your VPS run smoothly, and have found the tools provided to be useful.
-If you have any questions, or need any assistance, feel free to reach out to our Support Team 24/7/365 by opening a Support Ticket.
+We hope you enjoy this glimpse into the automation running behind the scenes to make your VPS run smoothly and have found the tools provided to be useful.
+If you have any questions or need any assistance, please reach out to our Support Team 24/7/365 by opening a Support Ticket.

 Written by Hostwinds Team / June 5, 2021